 Visual: emotional closer

-Golden hour surf shot
+Golden hour surf shot of a barrel

 With simple line: